|Firebird Documentation Index → Firebird Docwriting Guide → Copyright issues|

 The most recent PostgreSQL license is currently at:

 One nice thing about the PostgreSQL docs is that they are authored in DocBook, just like ours.
 However, they use DocBook SGML instead of XML, so some tweaking may be necessary.
 The DocBook SGML sources can be found here:

-Or check out the entire CVS tree, docs and all.
+Or clone the entire Git tree, docs and all.
 For instructions, go to:

 If you contribute to the Firebird documention subproject, your work will be included in the Open Source repository at SourceForge.
 In January 2005, the Firebird doc team decided to release the documentation it develops under the Public Documentation License.
 Licensing your work under the PDL means that you retain the copyright, but you grant others certain rights:

 Free use: everyone may use and distribute your work, for free or for money, as long as the license notice is kept intact.

 Right to modify: everyone may modify and redistribute your work, as long as any modified versions are PDL-licensed too, the original license notice is kept intact, and the modifications are documented.